 The life cycle

-It is important to understand the flea lifecycle in order to obtain good control of this pest and to be aware of limitations some treatment methods will have.
+It is essential to understand their lifecycle to control fleas and be aware of the limitations some treatment methods will have.

 The adult flea

-The Flea Adult is the only Lifecycle stage which feeds on blood.
+The Flea Adult is the only Lifecycle stage that feeds on blood.
 When someone is experiencing flea bites in the home or workplace, it is obvious there are Adult Fleas present.
 Immediately after a flea has completed a blood feed from the host, it will utilise the nutrients and begin laying eggs.
-This will occur very quickly the Flea will lay many eggs at one time.
-A couple of thousand Flea eggs may be laid by a single flea in the full course of its life!
+This will occur very quickly.
+And, the Flea will lay many eggs at one time.
+A couple of thousand Flea eggs may be laid by a single flea in the course of its life!

 The flea egg